 “You just said that ten minutes ago, Papa.”

 “Did I?
 I must be getting woozy.
 It’s been so long since I’ve had an ice cream bar.”
-I gesture vaguely towards the kitchen, still holding a chocolatey popsicle stick.
+I gesture vaguely towards the kitchen, still holding a chocolatey wrapper.

 When the episode ends, I beg Lola to stay and watch another.
 But she has to study for her college entrance exams.
 In a few months, she’ll be out of the house and surviving on her own.
 How did this day sneak up on me?
 I should’ve surrounded our home with some old tin cans tied to fishing wire.
 I’ve seen it work against wolverines.

 With no one in the living room to mock me, I turn the channel to a show called Tidying Up with Marie Kondo.
 She’s a Japanese organizing consultant who helps people remove clutter from their lives.
 Even though she barely speaks English, she has a delightful energy that can be understood in any language.
 I haven’t verified this, but judging by the way she flits about, I estimate that Marie is no bigger than my thumbnail.
-You could probably keep three Marie Kondos in your breast pocket, and still have room for the remote.
+You could probably keep three Marie Kondos in your breast pocket, and still have room for a can of beer.

 Most of the homes she cleans are jam packed with excessive furniture and needless items.
 Despite this, Marie approaches each house with such reverence.
 If it were me, I’d yell from the cab of a crane, “We’re getting rid of all your worthless crap!” then let loose with a wrecking ball.
 But not Marie Kondo.
 Before getting to work, she spends a few moments in each home, just sitting on the floor, silently holding space.
 Before I became a parent, this part would have made my eyes roll.
 But I’m less cynical now, so instead my eyes tear up.
 It’s easy to see it as a house full of clutter and junk, but Marie recognizes these things for what they are.
 Memories.
 Instinctively, I reach over to touch my daughter’s foot, but she left long ago.

 “Does this oven mitt spark joy?”
 Marie asks the homeowner who has a pantry filled with dozens of oven mitts.
 Invariably, that question will give the person pause.
 She’ll describe the circumstances by which she obtained this particular oven mitt.
-Maybe she inherited it from Aunt Sally after she died.
+Maybe she inherited it from Aunt Rebecca after she passed away.

 “It was her dying wish that I have this oven mitt.”

-“But does it spark joy?” asks Marie again.
+“But does it spark joy?” she asks again.

 The answer is “no” and Marie thanks the oven mitt, then gently places it in the donation pile, and I want to cry again.
 Imagine thanking an oven mitt for the contribution it made to your life.
 I’ve never once thought to do that.
 What kind of monster am I?